zf4223v1ms7/nexus-sdk/docs/CLI.md

 > This command requires that a wallet is connected to the CLI.

+**`nexus tool list`**

+List all Nexus Tools available in the Tool Registry.
+This reads the dynamic object directly from Sui.

+> This command requires that a wallet is connected to the CLI.

+---

 ### `nexus dag`

 Set of commands for managing JSON DAGs.